Choosing the right survey tool

 A survey that effectively incorporates your brand’s look and feel not only appears more professional but can have a positive impact on your response rates too, with recipients much clearer about your survey’s origin and therefore more comfortable about completing it.

 From your colours, fonts and logo to your messaging and even a custom domain web address, you can tailor every aspect of your survey to match your brand.
-You can find out more about improving the brand look and feel of your survey, by visiting our 'Survey Design & Branding' page.
+You can find out more about improving the brand look and feel of your survey, by looking at our white label survey features.

 Find out more about multilingual surveys.

-Start collecting the insights you need to make better decisions in your business
+Start collecting the insights you need to make better decisions.